Kansas State earns No. 4 seed in South, will face upset-minded UC Irvine

 And UC Irvine (30-5), has not lost since Jan.
 16, carrying a 16-game winning streak plus the Big West regular-season and tournament titles into the NCAA.
 The Anteaters also have plenty of size, rebound well and are stingy on defense.

-"They came in here and we beat them a decent amount of points," K-State coach Bruce Weber said of Irvine, which returns most of the players and from a team that fell 71-49 to the Wildcats on Nov.
-17, 2017 in Manhattan.
+"They came in here and we beat them a decent amount of points," K-State coach Bruce Weber said of Irvine, which returns most of the players from a team that fell 71-49 to the Wildcats on Nov.
+17, 2017, in Manhattan.
 "But they were huge, I remember that.

 "They have a lot of size, they are very good defensively and they rebound the basketball — they're plus-seven (per game) for that.
 They have, I think, eight or nine guys that played against us last year."

-That's all well and fine, said K-State all-conference guard Barry Brown, who along with Stokes and Wade makes up the Wildcats' senior leadership trio.
+That's all fine and well, said K-State all-conference guard Barry Brown, who along with Stokes and Wade makes up the Wildcats' senior leadership trio.
 It's up to the Wildcats to draw the distinction between respect and fear.

-"I respect them," Brown said.
-"Thirty wins this year, they're a good team.

 There is such a thing as healthy fear, Brown insisted.
 Especially with the seniors' knowledge that the next loss will be their last.